How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 The most important thing is, "I can trust this person with my precious child."

-Can you truly believe this?
+Whether you can truly believe this.

-Choose one that prioritizes trust over price.
+Choose one that values trust over price.

-Safe photography techniques to protect your baby from dangerous poses
+Safety-first photography techniques to protect your baby

 "I see those cute cheek-resting poses on social media...
 I want my child to try it too."